 By being a member of the plan, you get exclusive access to Coupe Health - an online service only for members.
 Use it to easily manage your healthcare coverage.
-All you have to do is register at coupehealth.com.
+All you have to do is register at www.coupehealth.com/register.
 With Coupe Health you have 24-hour access to personalized healthcare information, PLUS easy-to-use online tools that can help you save time and efficiently manage your healthcare: